 But, since lead remediation can be costly, we worked with the City of Manchester to bring HUD Lead Hazard Reduction funding to the community in 2003.
 Over the years, The Way Home has also worked with stakeholders across New Hampshire to support state legislation to protect our children.
 The 2018 passage of SB247 (a lead remediation bill) will protect more NH kids and provide additional resources to make housing safer.

 Despite a strong economy and low unemployment rates, Manchester, like many areas in our state and elsewhere, has a high number of homeless families whose incomes cannot compete for decent housing.
 The high cost of housing compared to incomes (the affordable housing gap) is a major cause of housing instability.
 This lop-sided growing economy is pushing up rental costs and increasing this gap for low wage earners.

 Because children can be overlooked in this environment, The Way Home continues to promote programs to help families gain skills and resources to secure safer housing.
 In 2017, we were able to provide housing counseling for 610 households benefiting over 1300 individuals, including 498 children.
 We also helped 192 households secure apartments pre-inspected to meet health and safety standards with additional assistance provided to families with children.
-By providing a healthier foundation for kids and giving parents educational tools and resources, we are helping build a better foundation and brighter future for kids.
+As a health organization, we dime it our responsibility to make people aware of what safety resources they can employ, like for instance, first aid kits (try this website to learn more), trauma kits, or traveling kits.
+Moreover, by providing a healthier foundation for kids and giving parents educational tools and resources, we are helping build a better foundation and brighter future for kids.